7Block Labs

 2.1 Settlement, upgrades, and emergency powers

-• A rehearsal runbook for emergency upgrades with timestamps matching on‑chain events.
+• Here’s a rehearsal runbook for emergency upgrades that includes timestamps matched up with on-chain events.

 2.2 Proof systems, from “training wheels” to prod